cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 > intended to be used with hardware RAID devices that support the creation of
 > snapshots.

-Importantly, this freeze is implemented by (among other things) indefinitely taking exclusive write access over the filesystem's [superblock](https://unix.stackexchange.com/a/4403/10762).
+This freeze is implemented by (among other things) indefinitely taking exclusive write access over the filesystem's [superblock](https://unix.stackexchange.com/a/4403/10762).
 The filesystem superblock contains much of the high level, mission critical information for the filesystem, and taking exclusive write access over it is tantamount to denying any modification to the filesystem.

-Importantly, this is implemented in `sb_wait_write`, which is implemented via an array of per-CPU read-write semaphores:
+This is implemented in `sb_wait_write`, which is implemented via an array of per-CPU read-write semaphores:

 {% highlight c %}
 static void sb_wait_write(struct super_block *sb, int level)